-We prescribe Buprenorphine (Subxone) for addiction treatment.
-Unlike Methadone, Suboxone doesn’t require the daily dosing of medication at a doctors office.
+We prescribe Buprenorphine (Suboxone) for addiction treatment.
+Unlike Methadone, Suboxone doesn’t require the daily dosing of medication at a Suboxone Treatment Doctor office.
 Consequently, patients have more time for work family and other normal life activities.

-If you are struggling with an opioid addiction, you are not alone.
+If you are struggling with opioid addiction, you are not alone.
 Thanks to skyrocketing levels of opioid prescriptions, addiction to these powerful drugs has become a national epidemic.
-Fortunately, opiate addiction treatment in Marietta GA, can help you reclaim your life and see a future after substance abuse.
+Fortunately, opiate Addiction Treatment In Georgia can help you reclaim your life and see a future after substance abuse.
 Watch this video to learn more.

-Most people with an opioid addiction have a similar path.
+Most people with Addiction have a similar path.
 They are prescribed an opioid painkiller to help them cope with the effects of surgery, an accident, or chronic pain, and then they become dependent on the substance.
 As their need for the medication grows, they can no longer get an adequate supply from their doctors.
-They then turn to buying drugs off the street or to using other, less expensive opiates to achieve the same effects, such as heroin.
+They then turn to buy drugs off the street or to use other, less expensive opiates to achieve the same effects, such as heroin.
 The only way to break the dangerous cycle is substance abuse treatment and an aftercare program to support long-term recovery.

 For people who are addicted to opioids, enduring the effects of withdrawal can make it extremely difficult to quit.
 That’s why buprenorphine, widely marketed as Suboxone, has become such a popular treatment.
-By replicating the sensations of getting high on opioids, buprenorphine provides a temporary replacement that enables a person to stop taking the opioid.
+By replicating the sensations of getting high on Opioid Medication Treatment, buprenorphine provides a temporary replacement that enables a person to stop taking the opioid.
 It’s essential, however, to take buprenorphine only under the guidance of a health professional.
 As this video shows, it’s easy for buprenorphine use to become its own kind of addiction.
-However, the treatment has a very high success rate.
-If you are suffering from opioid addiction , contact a treatment center in Marietta GA, for help.
+However, the opioid medication treatment has a very high success rate.
+If you are suffering from opioid addiction , contact a opioid addiction treatment services center in Marietta GA, for help.

 Before your appointment at the clinic, you should become informed about the nature of opiate addiction treatment.
 One common treatment method is the use of a class of medications known as opioid partial agonists .
 These are opioid medications that latch onto the same receptors in the brain as do opioid drugs.
 However, opioid partial agonists do not produce a feeling of euphoria.
 Instead, they work by blocking the unpleasant effects of drug withdrawal.

-If this will be your first time receiving this type of addiction treatment, then you should plan for a lengthy first appointment.
+If this will be your first time receiving this type of addiction treatment and recovery services, then you should plan for a lengthy first appointment.
 The doctor will likely ask you to take a urine test to check for the presence of drugs.
 Then, you’ll be advised of the basics of the treatment program and how to use the medication.
 Your doctor will determine an appropriate dosage for you, but this dosage may need to be adjusted later.

 This type of medication is available in different forms.
 One of the most common is a sublingual film, which is placed under the tongue and allowed to fully dissolve.
 Drink some water before placing the film under your tongue.
 When doing so, hold the film between your fingers by its outside edges and place the film close to the base of the tongue.
 Do not chew or swallow the film; allow it to fully dissolve.